liqotech/liqo/docs/installation/install.md

         --eks-cluster-name=${EKS_CLUSTER_NAME}
 ```

-The name of the cluster will be equal to the one specified in the `--eks-cluster-name` parameter.
+The id of the cluster will be equal to the one specified in the `--eks-cluster-name` parameter.
-Alternatively, you can manually set a different name with the `--cluster-name` *liqoctl* flag.
+Alternatively, you can manually set a different id with the `--cluster-id` *liqoctl* flag.

 ```{admonition} Service Type
 By default, the **EKS** provider exposes *liqo-auth* and *liqo-gateway* with **LoadBalancer** services.